fiminka/algorithms_tasks/README.md

 Project that draws functions plots.
 Creates GUI interface to write wanted function formula, labels and plot titles, choose whether legend should be shown or not.

 ### Vector module
 Creating a class called Vector that makes simple calculations on vector(s) of given dimension.
-It has methods below:
-- random_values
-- from_list
-- len_vec
-- elem_sum
-- scalar_prod
-And operators:
-- add
-- sub
-- mul and rmul
-- repr
-- len
-- getitem
-- contains
+It has methods: random_values, from_list, len_vec, elem_sum, scalar_prod.
+And operators: add, sub, mul and rmul, repr, len, getitem, contains.

 ## Language
 Python 3.9